islomar/my-notes/patterns-principles-practices-ddd.md

     * **Bounded contexts**: it ensures that the **integrity** of the models is retained.
     * **Context maps**: relationship between bounded contexts.
 * * The **Tactical Patterns** of DDD (aka *model building blocks*): collection of patterns that help to create effective models for complex bounded contexts.
-* The **Strategic patterns** shape the solution, while **tactical patterns* are used to impliment a rich domain model.
+* The **Strategic patterns** shape the solution, while **tactical patterns* are used to implement a rich domain model.
 Strategic patterns can be useful for any application but tactical patterns are only useful if your model is sufficiently rich in domain logic.
 * The **Problem Space** and the **Solution Space**
     * DDD's impact in the problem space is to reveal what is important and where to focus effort.
     * The solution side of DDD covers patterns that can shape the archictecture of your applications and make it easier to manage.